Category Archives: Executive Reviews

 Maximizing the Value of Review Meetings

-Too often, one or both do not put in the necessary preparation, resulting in an unproductive meeting.
+Too often, one or both do not put in the necessary preparation or exhibit good practices during the review resulting in an unproductive meeting.
 By understanding and executing on the key responsibilities for each role, reviews can be transformed into productive learning experiences.

 Responsibilities of the Reviewer

-• As the reviewer, you have the vital role to create an environment conducive to an open and honest discussion.
-This starts well before the meeting with your careful review of pre-read materials sent ahead of time.
-Use this to develop informed questions and hypotheses to pressure test during the meeting itself.
+• As a reviewer, you have the vital role to create an environment conducive to an open and honest discussion.
+This starts well before the meeting with your careful review of pre-read materials.
+Your job is to develop informed questions and hypotheses to pressure test during the meeting itself.

 • Once in the meeting, resist the urge to jump straight to your pre-conceived notions.
 Instead, actively listen to the reviewee’s presentation with an open mind.
 Ask clarifying questions to ensure you fully understand the current state and ask well formulated questions to push up thinking, before offering opinions or advice.
 The best reviewers make the reviewee feel heard and can see the situation through their eyes.

-• With this common understanding established, then it’s time for the hard questions.
-Don’t hold back – apply pressure to the reviewee’s thinking by challenging assumptions, identifying gaps or inconsistencies, and pushing them to consider alternative perspectives.
-However, do this in a constructive way, separating the person from the points.
+• With a common understanding established, it’s then time for hard questions.
+Don’t hold back .
+Say what needs to be said and apply pressure to the reviewee’s thinking.
+Challenge assumptions, probe for gaps or inconsistencies, and push to consider alternative perspectives.
+However, do it in a constructive way, being careful to separate the person from the points.

 • Finally, provide clear guidance on the path forward, explaining your thought process.
-But also be open to any final thoughts from the reviewee before conclusively setting expectations.
-The review should be a two-way dialogue (which is, literally, a quest for truth!).
+Remain open to final thoughts from the reviewee before setting expectations.
+Keep the review a two-way dialogue, i.e., a quest for truth!.

 Responsibilities of the Reviewee